Beds available now! Call for same-day admission.

 Percocet is an immediate-release formulation available in tablet form.
 The dose of Percocet ranges from 2.5 mg to 10 mg of oxycodone and 325 mg to 650 mg of acetaminophen.

 The dosage administered will vary based on the individual’s condition, age and weight.
-The general rule is to give the patient the lowest effective dose to control the pain, and then the prescriber can increase the dose, depending on the patient’s pain response.
+The general rule is to give the patient the lowest effective dose to control the pain.
+Depending on the patient’s pain response, the prescriber can then increase the dose.
 Typically, the medication will begin to work within 15 to 30 minutes and can last for up to six hours.
-Although there is no maximum dose for oxycodone that regulators have established, the maximum dosage of Percocet will be based on acetaminophen.
-The dose of acetaminophen should not exceed four grams in 24 hours.

 Percocet is available in a few different forms: